Stephen King Has Already Seen Four Of His In-Progress Films: What’s His Verdict?

 This one is not quite as well-known as the previously mentioned Stephen King works getting an adaptation, but it is certainly a gripping story.
 It is about a husband and wife who go up to their secluded forest cabin for the weekend.
 The husband handcuffs his wife to the bed as part of a sexual roleplay.
 The husband has a heart attack and dies.
 That’s the book’s setup, and the next few hundred pages are a cerebral and pretty terrifying experience.

 Gerald’s Game is the first Stephen King book being adapted specifically for Netflix, and that right there makes it pretty promising to many.
-With the greatly enhanced creative freedom a non-traditional platform like Netflix offers director Mike Flanagan, who is a huge Stephen King fan himself, the opportunity to go places most movies are not allowed to.
+With the greatly enhanced creative freedom a non-traditional platform like Netflix offers director Mike Flanagan, who is a huge Stephen King fan himself, the opportunity is there to go places most movies are not allowed to.

 Fans might think the movie has a lot of potential, but what is the call from Stephen King, who has actually gotten to see what Mike Flanagan has done so far?